ant0ine/go-json-rest/README.md

 ## Features

 - Many examples.
 - Fast and scalable URL routing.
-It implements the classic route description syntax using a scalable trie data structure.
+It implements the classic route description syntax using a Trie data structure.
+- Architecture based on a router(App) sitting on top of a stack of Middlewares.
-- Use Middlewares in order to implement and extend the functionalities.
-(Logging, Gzip, CORS, Auth, ...)
+- The Middlewares implement functionalities like Logging, Gzip, CORS, Auth, Status, ...
 - Implemented as a `net/http` Handler.
 This standard interface allows combinations with other Handlers.
 - Test package to help writing tests for your API.
 - Monitoring statistics inspired by Memcached.